Illinois Food Poisoning Lawyers

 Food poisoning should not be ignored.
 If you have suffered food poisoning, seek medical attention and speak to one of the knowledgeable Illinois food poisoning attorneys at John J. Malm & Associates.

-John J. Malm & Associates is an experienced personal injury law firm representing individuals and families who have suffered an injury or loss due to an accident.
+John J. Malm & Associates is an experienced Illinois personal injury law firm representing individuals and families who have suffered an injury or loss due to an accident.
 You may be entitled to a substantial settlement if you have been injured.
-Call 630-527-4177, or 312-422-6855, and speak with Illinois food poisoning lawyer, John J. Malm.
+Call 630-527-4177 and speak with Illinois food poisoning lawyer, John J. Malm and his team today.